saulpierotti/markdown_notebook/ADS.md

 * Dynamic programming guarantees to find a globally optimal solution if its assumptions are respected
 * However, sometimes a simpler and more efficient greedy approach suffices for our problem
 * Greedy algorithms make a single choice $C_{i^*}$ that is locally optimal at each step without considering all the possible choices
+* Greedy algorithms first appeared in a 1971 paper form Jack Edmonds "Matroids and the greedy algorithm"
 * A greedy approach is based on the hope that a sequence of locally optimal choice will bring to a globally optimal solution
 	* This is NOT guaranteed to be true, and in general greedy algorithms are NOT guaranteed to find a globally optimal solution
 * However, if our problem shows the 2 following properties it is possible to develop a globally optimal greedy algorithm